Cocodog2014/thor/CloudFlare.md

 What “good” looks like:
 - The resolved binary path(s) output only C:\Program Files (x86)\cloudflared\cloudflared.exe.
-- The service exists, is Automatic start, and ImagePath matches the same binary.
+- The service exists, is set to Manual start (controlled via admin), and ImagePath matches the same binary.
 - C:\ProgramData\cloudflared\config.yml exists and references a credentials-file that also exists in the same folder.
 - `cloudflared tunnel list` shows your tunnel (e.g., `thor`) and a UUID.